From ceremonial duties to First Ypres and beyond: The 1st Life Guards and their single worst day of the war

 This is a brief account of one cavalry regiment's war which reached its nadir in unlikely circumstances whilst they were in a supposedly safe location on the French coast re-training for a new role.
 The story starts and ends at Etaples Military Cemetery.

-The cemetery is – as those who have visited it – a vast and (for its size) relatively rarely visited spot, being on the coast well away from the well-trodden battlefields of the Somme.
+The cemetery is – as those who have visited it can testify – a vast and (for its size) relatively rarely visited spot, being on the coast well away from the well-trodden battlefields of the Somme.

 There are 10,771 Commonwealth burials of the First World War here, the earliest dating from May 1915.
 Only 35 of these burials are unidentified – which is due to the fact that most burials were from the large hospitals in the area, and men who were admitted to such hospitals were – generally – ‘known’.